 PENOBSCOT BAY: The Midcoast region harbors plenty of lights, though many are small and posted on offshore rocks, thus inaccessible (and unviewable) by car.
-However, the squat Owls Head Light, now owned by the Coast Guard and still active, sits on a promontory in Knox County Lighthouse Park ([tel] 207/941-4014); it can be viewed by anyone who can wrangle a parking spot in the lot.
-(The light itself, though, is off-limits.)
-Interestingly, there’s a long walkway and set of stairs connecting the keeper’s house to the actual light, making this one of the most visually pleasing of all Maine’s lighthouses.
+However, the squat Owls Head Light, still active, sits on a promontory in Owl's Head State Park; it can be viewed by anyone who can wrangle a parking spot in the lot.
+Volunteers from the American Lighthouse Foundation are on hand a few day a week to offer tours, by donation.
+With a long walkway and set of stairs connecting the keeper’s house to the tower, this is one of Maine’s most visually pleasing lighthouses (see below).

 The southernmost light of the two in the city of Rockland is known as Rockland Harbor Southwest Light, and this light is fascinating: It’s the only one in Maine that was built by a private citizen.
 A local dentist constructed the light as both an aid to ships and a kind of homage to the other Rockland light (see below), and it began blinking on and off in 1987; today it’s an official navigational light and still privately held.
 From downtown Rockland, head south about 2 miles on Route 73 and hang a left onto North Shore Road.

 The Rockland Breakwater Light sits at the northern edge of the harbor, sitting atop a handsome brick home about a mile out on a rugged stone breakwater; it’s easily viewed from the Samoset resort complex, but the grounds are only open to the public during summer weekends.